 This definition of the fake geek girl is twofold, involving (1) a heightened performance of femininity and (2) cultural incompetence.
 For Peacock, fake geek girls have highly feminine, sexualized expressions of gender—they wear little clothing and “strut” around at comic cons.
 They are also “wannabes” who pretend to know about gaming to gain the attention of men, but really have little more than a superficial knowledge of the culture.
 The conflation of these two attributes in the fake geek girl trope exemplifies larger gender dynamics at play in gaming culture: incompetence is considered feminine.
 Thus, women must constantly perform their gaming knowledge to cast off the “fake” label and prove their authenticity as gamers.

-Masculinities scholar Michael Kimmel (2008) observes a similar process in college student cultures.
-In college culture, he argues, competence is also considered masculine, which traps college women in a double-bind: Expressing competence might afford women some legitimacy, but “to be taken seriously as a competent individual means minimizing, or even avoiding altogether, the trappings of femininity” (252).
+Masculinities scholars (e.g. Pascoe 2007) observe similar processes in spaces where competence is considered masculine, which traps women in a double-bind: Expressing competence might afford women some legitimacy, but being taken seriously as a competent person means repudiating anything seen as feminine.

 In a response to a critique of his original piece, Peacock adds (emphases mine):

 For the record: I feel the same way about men who poach women.
 My wife is a marathoner (and I’ve even run one myself, and OH MY GOD I’ll never do that again).
 She participates in lots of female-specific events, like Iron Girl and the Nike Women’s Marathon.
 There are men who attend the expos and conferences for these events specifically to hit on women.
 I feel the same way about them.
 They’re gross.